rk-mlu/advent-of-code/readme.md

 # Advent of Code 2022

-This Git repository contains a few of my solutions and, more likely, failed attempts to solve some of puzzles for the [advent of code 2022][aoc].
+This repository contains a few of my solutions and, more likely, failed attempts to solve some of the puzzles for the [Advent of Code 2022][aoc].

-All my programs are written in Python.
+All programs are written in Python.

 [aoc]: https://adventofcode.com/